 This easy trail is perfect retreat on a hot summer day thanks to plenty of shade created by the steep canyon walls that surround it.
-Here, you can also see the famous Pioneer Registry, or the historic graffiti, with the names of early settlers who passed here in late 18th center etched into the wall.
+Here, you can also see the famous Pioneer Registry, or the historic graffiti with the names of early settlers who came here in late 18th century.

 To reach the trailhead, you will need to take Capitol Reef’s Scenic Drive all the way to the end.

 6. Grand Wash Trail